 Contractions have been around for a very long time—in English, as far back as the creation of the language itself, when the Angles and Saxons invaded the British Isles and mixed the local Celtic dialects with their Germanic languages (the Germans love contractions and compound words).

 Since then, the list of contractions continued to expand, usually brought by invaders or imported during cultural movements.
 For a full history of contractions, read this excellent article.

 Should Contractions Be Used in Writing?

-Lest you think contractions can be found only upon the tongues of the masses and not in the canons of literature, you can indeed find contractions in literary masterpieces, from Beowulf to Moby Dick to Great Expectations to Ulysses to modern bestsellers and more (see examples below).
+You might think contractions can't be used in the canons of literature, but this conversational approach appears in literary masterpieces, from Beowulf to Moby Dick to Great Expectations to Ulysses to modern bestsellers and more (see examples below).

 However, the reality is that contractions have been used in English writing for over 1,400 years.
 And yes, they're even used in scholarly articles (it's about 2,750,000 times, can't about 3,290,000 times, don't about 4,270,000 times).

 What are some of the most common contractions?
 I'm glad you asked: